Is it possible to perform a de-novo sequencing of my purified monoclonal antibody without the hybridoma cells?

 The last steps make the de-novo sequencing more reliable: First, you confirm the de-novo sequence by comparing the calculated mass of heavy and light chain.
 Then you compare it with other antibody sequences [1-3].

-NB: The antibody must be monoclonal with a purity above 90%, see this blog post
+NB: For de-novo sequencing the antibody must be monoclonal with a purity above 90%, see this blog post